Skip to main content

 scopescopes (permissions) of the token

-For development, to visually inspect a JWT token, you could visit jwt.io to decode and check the tokens you received.
+For development, to visually inspect a JWT token, you could visit a JWT Decoder tool to decode and check the tokens you received.
 Be careful with or never use the tokens from a production environment.
 As this is a third party provided public online service, your token may be exposed.

 1. Validating a JWT